hehePoSCBu/Game/README.md

 # Game

-This is a game.It use SDL3 and OpenGL.
+This is a game.It use SDL3.